US-CBP/cbp-style-guide/src/docs/foundation/icons.md

 - Your application and audience may benefit from other methods of serving icons
 - The method used for dynamically scaling icons is dependent on the method used for serving icons
 - The method used for coloring icons is dependent on the method used for serving icons
-- For performance, create icon bundles containing only used icons
+- For increased performance, create icon bundles containing only used icons

 <span class="text-muted">The style guide uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) 4.4.0.</span>
 <span class="text-muted">See [Font Awesome Icons](http://fortawesome.github.io/Font-Awesome/icons/) full list of icons and examples.</span>